 Head Teacher of St Anne’s Upper Primary School summarised the experience of Day 1: “No hugs, no high-fives and not even a pat on the back, but it didn’t matter.
 It was time to get back to where we (staff) and all those smiling faces belong: the classroom.”

 The Department of Education and its schools feel very confident that our schools are safe learning environments in which our pupils can continue to thrive and enjoy learning.
-Following Public Health advice and bespoke Public Health visits to every educational setting, schools have adopted and implemented robust mitigation measures.
+Following Public Health advice and bespoke Public Health visits to every educational setting, schools have adopted and implemented robust mitigation measures by hiring services such as school janitorial services in Hialeah, FL.
 These measures enable schools to maintain high levels of cleanliness and reduce the possible spread of COVID-19, whilst also ensuring that they provide a fun and meaningful learning experience for all our pupils.
 We have been delighted by the enthusiastic response of our pupils when opening our school gates after this tough lockdown.
 The smiles on their faces were testament to the fact that schools have worked hard to ensure that COVID-19 will not beat us in providing high quality learning; albeit at home via our home learning contingency platform or in schools…education will prevail!